 TASA Prize for the most distinguished peer-reviewed (MDP) article published by an Early Career Researcher

 An annual award for the best authored sociological paper nominated for this Prize.
-Nominations for the 2018 TASA Prize for the most distinguished peer-reviewed article published by an Early Career Researcher closed June 30, 2018.
-It will reopen for the next round in 2019.
+Nominations for the 2019 TASA Prize for the most distinguished peer-reviewed article published by an Early Career Researcher closes June 30, 2019.

 About the Prize